joinsherpa/coding-challenge-qa/README.md

 ### Manual test

 So far the team has been following these steps to manually test if the application is working as expected and if it can be released into production.
-Currently the application in in a user acceptance environment called `Sandbox`.
+Currently the application is in a user acceptance environment called `Sandbox` and waiting to be promoted into `production`.

 Steps for manual testing:
 1. Navigate to [Trip Element in sandbox](https://apps-sandbox.joinsherpa.io/trip?appId=sxgyNDA1Mz) in your favorite browser.